It’s is true that the learning universe comes with a bunch of terms. The ADDIE training model, however, is one of the essentials.

-- Now, in Implementation, real learners experience your course first-hand.
-(Eek!)
+- Now, in Implementation, real learners get to experience your course first-hand.

 If you’re wondering how to implement a training program, an LMS is the answer.

-An efficient LMS (Learning Management System) software will help you both share your course with the public and monitor how it performs.
+An efficient LMS (Learning Management System) software will help you both share your course with your learners and monitor how it performs.
 Do you need to see how many users have signed up for your courses?
 Those who’ve passed or failed?
 Great!
 An LMS sounds like a perfect solution for you.

 TalentLMS is an award-winning system equipped with all the up-to-date monitoring tools.